sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 ## SonataAdminExtension
 The Twig filters that come with the bundle will no longer load a default template when used with a missing template.
 The `sonata_admin` twig extension is now final.
 You may no longer extend it.

+## SimplePager
+Method `SimplePager::getResults` is always returning an array